dhobale-arun/RepData_PeerAssessment1/PA1_template.md

 ```
 ###Part 3
 ##Are there differences in activity patterns between weekdays and weekends?
 ###For this part the weekdays() function may be of some help here.
 Use the dataset with the filled-in missing values for this part.
-Create a new factor variable in the dataset with two levels ??? ???weekday??? and ???weekend??? indicating whether a given date is a weekday or weekend day.
+Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.
 ```{r,echo=TRUE}
 dayofweek <- function(date) {
     if (weekdays(as.Date(date)) %in% c("Saturday", "Sunday")) {